RAF Castletown

-Royal Air Force Castletown or more simply RAF Castletown is a former Royal Air Force station that operated during the Second World War.
+Royal Air Force Castletown or more simply RAF Castletown, is a former Royal Air Force satellite station that operated during the Second World War.
 Built near to Castletown in Caithness, Scotland the station opened in 1940 and closed in 1945.
 Initially built to provide a base for fighter cover for the Royal Navy base at Scapa Flow, it later became an air-sea rescue base as well, before closing just after the end of the war in Europe.

 Air defence of Scapa Flow in 1939

 At the outbreak of war, the only base available for local air defence of the hugely important Royal navy base at Scapa Flow was the naval airfield, RNAS Hatston.
 Hatston had no permanent aircraft allocation and was used by the Fleet Air Arm (FAA) squadrons from the Home fleet aircraft carriers when they were at Scapa Flow.
 There were no RAF stations nearby and the Air Ministry took immediate steps to remedy this by requisitioning Wick Airport which became RAF Wick and by the end of September 1939 Blackburn Skua aircraft of 803 Squadron FAA were patrolling over Scapa.
 At the same time a site was sought for a second airfield.
 A site was chosen at Thurdistoft near Castletown and work began immediately on the construction of a new station, RAF Castletown.